 PMCT employs staff at each of Tasmania's public hospitals to ensure the appropriate education, supervision and support for prevocational doctors in the hospital system.

-PMCT is also an active participant in the Confederation of Postgraduate Medical Councils in Australia, thus facilitating close collaboration between the States in early postgraduate medical education.
+PMCT is also an active participant in the Confederation of Postgraduate Medical Councils in Australia, thus facilitating close collaboration between the States and Territories in early postgraduate medical education.